-The Law Faculty has established partnerships with several law firms and alumni for the purpose of assisting current academically meritorious and financially needy Black South African Law students to complete their studies.
-This initiative seeks to promote and increase the equity profile of the legal profession.
+The Law Faculty has established partnerships with several law firms for the purpose of assisting academically meritorious Black South African Law students in need of financial support to complete their studies.
+This initiative seeks to contribute to the transformation of the legal profession's equity profile.
+These scholarships are variable in amount, and are intended for fees.